 All Splunk universal forwarders require version 6.0.1 or later.

-What a Splunk App for Azure installation looks like
+What a Splunk Add-on for Azure installation looks like

 The Splunk App for Azure installs onto a full Splunk instance or a universal forwarder that runs on Windows.
 The app connects to Windows Azure using HTTP Representational State Transfer (REST) calls, based on Azure storage name and key credentials you provide.